chinapedia/wikipedia.abstract.en/Page/Color_temperature.md

 Categorizing different lighting

-Black_body_visible_spectrum.gif radiance (B) vs. wavelength (λ) curves for the visible spectrum.
+radiance (B) vs. wavelength (λ) curves for the visible spectrum.
 The vertical axes of Planck's law plots building this animation were proportionally transformed to keep equal areas between functions and horizontal axis for wavelengths 380–780 nm.
 K indicates the color temperature in Kelvins, and M indicates the color temperature in micro reciprocal degrees.]]
 The color temperature of the electromagnetic radiation emitted from an ideal black body is defined as its surface temperature in kelvins, or alternatively in micro reciprocal degrees (mired).[2]
 This permits the definition of a standard by which light sources are compared.

 To the extent that a hot surface emits thermal radiation but is not an ideal black-body radiator, the color temperature of the light is not the actual temperature of the surface.
 An incandescent lamp's light is thermal radiation, and the bulb approximates an ideal black-body radiator, so its color temperature is essentially the temperature of the filament.
 Thus a relatively low temperature emits a dull red and a high temperature emits the almost white of the traditional incandescent light bulb.
 Metal workers are able to judge the temperature of hot metals by their color, from dark red to orange-white and then white (see red heat).